-Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE), 6116 Executive Boulevard, Suite 200, North Bethesda, MD, 20814, (301.652.6611), www.aota.org.
+Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) 6116 Executive Boulevard, Suite 200, North Bethesda, MD, 20852, (301.652.AOTA), ACOTEonline.org.

 SECTION V: ASSOCIATIONS AND RESOURCES

 Professional Organizations: Students are strongly encouraged to consider membership to local, national and world professional organizations to begin their lifelong commitment to the profession.
 The benefits of membership include: